makyo/writing/work/sawtooth/overclassification/overclassification.md

 "Well, sure," Dani demurred.
 "But OCD requires anxiety that I don't have.
 You have to feel anxiety about things that you obsess over, and you have to have the compulsion required to fix them.
 I don't have those.
 I just classify things.
 That's just what I do."

 Amy looked thoroughly sorry for having brought the topic up.
-All the same, the bassarisk persevered.
+All the same, she persevered.
 "Okay, well, maybe not OCD, but my ma, she told me that there's all these disorders around anxiety, and each has a personality disorder to go with it."
 Her voice was fast, as thought she were rushing to fill a hole she were digging herself into.
 "Maybe you have that?
 Obsessive-Compulsive, uh...personality disorder?"

 Dani reached out a paw to rest on Amy's.
 None of this was too terribly surprising, it was all stuff that made sense.
 Still, Amy looked as though she had talked herself into a tizzy.
 The ringtail looked absolutely panicked.
 "Maybe," she allowed.
 "What does this version entail?"